When Coordination Is Avoidable: A Monotonicity Analysis of Organizational Tasks: Materials and Methods

 \section{Materials and Methods}

-\paragraph{APQC corpus construction.} We draw our primary task corpus from the APQC Process Classification Framework \cite{apqc2024pcf}, the most widely used enterprise process taxonomy.
+\paragraph{APQC corpus construction.} We draw our primary task corpus from version 7.4 of the APQC Process Classification Framework (Cross-Industry) \cite{apqc2024pcf}, the most widely used enterprise process taxonomy.
 We define tasks at Levels~2--3 (2--5 agents, team-level workflows).
 A process qualifies if it decomposes into 2+ agent sub-tasks, involves information processing, produces a defined output, and spans industries.
-We enumerate all eligible processes as an exhaustive census, yielding 65 tasks across all 13 APQC categories (SI Table S2).
+We enumerate all eligible processes as an exhaustive census, yielding 65 tasks across all 13 APQC categories (SI Table S3).
 For each task, we classify interdependence structure using Thompson's taxonomy, apply the Bridge Theorem to predict CALM classification, and verify against five heuristic tests (SI Text S3).
 Borderline cases default to non-monotonic.
+These labels are best understood as structured proxy judgments about monotonicity, not direct formal verification of every workflow.
+We are careful to distinguish the theoretical construct (specification monotonicity under history growth) from the empirical proxy (structured judgments under a stated decomposition).

-\paragraph{O*NET classification procedure.} To scale beyond the 65 APQC tasks, we validate an LLM classifier against the author-classified APQC corpus.
-We use GPT-4.1 mini and Claude Sonnet 4.5, each under two prompting conditions (3 runs at temperature~0), achieving $\kappa \geq 0.88$ and $\geq$95\% accuracy (SI Table S1).
-Every misclassification labels a monotonic task as non-monotonic (safe bias).
-Following Eloundou et al.\ \cite{eloundou2024gpts}, who used GPT-4 to annotate O*NET tasks for LLM exposure, we apply the validated classifier (GPT-4.1 mini, heuristic condition) to 13,417 core task statements from the O*NET 29.1 occupational database \cite{onet2024} spanning 22 SOC major groups.
+\paragraph{O*NET classification procedure.} To scale beyond the 65 APQC tasks, we calibrate an LLM classifier against the author-classified APQC corpus.
+We use GPT-4.1 mini and Claude Sonnet 4.5, each under two prompting conditions (3 runs at temperature~0), achieving $\kappa \geq 0.88$ on the binary monotonic-versus-non-monotonic distinction (SI Table S5).
+Every misclassification labels a monotonic task as non-monotonic.
+We apply the calibrated classifier (GPT-4.1 mini, heuristic condition) to 13,417 core task statements from the O*NET 29.1 occupational database \cite{onet2024} spanning 22 SOC major groups, following Eloundou et al.\ \cite{eloundou2024gpts}, who used GPT-4 to annotate O*NET tasks for LLM exposure.
+Their theoretical exposure measures have since been empirically validated against observed LLM usage (97\% of observed Claude-usage tasks fall in categories Eloundou rated as theoretically feasible \cite{massenkoff2026labor}).
+The resulting labels are inferred under the paper's decomposition assumptions and should not be read as direct measures of occupational coordination in practice.